Registered Nurse jobs at Management & Training - 3407 jobs

 Impact lives with Management & Training Corporation (MTC)!
 At the North Central Correctional Complex in Marion, Ohio, our foundation is based upon the philosophies of caring about others, giving back, and making a social impact.
 We provide a safe and secure working environment for our staff while helping an at-risk population receive the treatment necessary for success on their road back to a healthy, productive life.

-* Administrator medication and accurately and completely document treatment as required by applicable policies and procedures.
+* Operate pill call, dispense medication and document as required by applicable policies and procedures.
+To include push and or wheel pill cart on facility campus.

 * Practice basic cost containment and utilization management for patient care and facility operations.